Notices and deposits in the Parliament Office

 (d) anything required to be done in either House under Standing Orders 203 to 215.

-(2) Where the last day allowed by these standing orders for the deposit of a petition to which this standing order applies or for the doing of anything required to be done in either House by the said Standing Orders 203 to 215 expires when Parliament is dissolved or prorogued or during a long adjournment, then the last day so allowed shall be the first day on which the House sits for public business after the dissolution, prorogation or long adjournment.
+(2) Where the last day allowed by these standing orders for the deposit or submission of a petition to which this standing order applies or for the doing of anything required to be done in either House by the said Standing Orders 203 to 215 expires when Parliament is dissolved or prorogued or during a long adjournment, then the last day so allowed shall be the first day on which the House sits for public business after the dissolution, prorogation or long adjournment.

 (3) If the House is recalled in pursuance of Public Business Standing Order 16 (Recall of the House) or proclamation, a day on which the House sits pursuant to the recall shall be disregarded for the purpose of paragraph (2).